-Patience is a passionate achiever with over fifteen years of experience in development work, human resource development and management and project management.
-She has worked with both international and national nongovernmental organizations like Freedom from Hunger, Habitat for Humanity and Training, Research and Networking for Development (TREND).
-She is currently Senior Human Resource Specialist at Compassion International Ghana where she has held other positions including Program Communications Manager, Senior Training Officer, Community Development Expert and Training and Support Manager.
+Patience is a passionate achiever with over fifteen years of experience in development work, human resource development and project management.
+She has worked with both international and national nongovernmental organizations, such as, Freedom from Hunger, Habitat for Humanity and Training, Research and Networking for Development (TREND).
+She is currently the Senior Human Resource Specialist at Compassion International Ghana where she held other positions including Program Communications Manager, Senior Training Officer, Community Development Expert and Training and Support Manager.
 Within her current role, Patience led her office to improve employee engagement through measurable indicators such as Gallup surveys, a comprehensive employee handbook and on-line job application process.
 She has also trained managers and supervisors in behavioral interview process and built staff capacity in areas such as performance management, time management, and multi-tasking.

-Patience holds a Masters in Business Administration and a degree in Social Work both from the University of Ghana, Legon.
+Patience holds a Master’s in Business Administration and a degree in Social Work both from the University of Ghana, Legon.
 She is a member of the Society for Human Resource Management (SHRM), USA and the Institute of Human Resource Practitioners, Ghana.

-Based on Gallup’s StrengthFinder assessment, Patience’s top five strengths are responsibility, achiever, futurist, learner and belief.
+Based on Gallup’s Strength Finder assessment, Patience’s top five strengths are responsibility, achiever, futurist, learner and belief.
 She is self-motivated, results oriented with proven capability to lead people; a good team player, keen on acquiring knowledge on new or current innovations and has excellent communications skills.
 She enjoys reading, interacting with people, travelling and listening to inspirational messages and music.

 - Regina Antwi

 Relations Manager, Leading Ladies NetworkBio